UK’s first Deferred Prosecution Agreement, between the SFO and Standard Bank, successfully ends

 3. Standard Bank PLC’s Deferred Prosecution Agreement with the SFO came into force on 30th November 2015.

 - The DPA was approved by the President of the Queen’s Bench Division, the Rt.
 Hon.
 Sir Brian Leveson at Southwark Crown Court.

 - A separate bill of indictment was preferred by the SFO on the same day, charging Standard Bank with one offence of failing to prevent bribery contrary to Section 7 of the Bribery Act 2010 and proceedings were automatically suspended in accordance with paragraph 2(2) of Schedule 17 to the Crime and Courts Act 2013.
 Further information on the Standard Bank DPA can be found here.

 4. The SFO has formally notified the courts of its decision to conclude its Deferred Prosecution Agreement without restarting prosecution proceedings within 15 days of the expiry of this agreement.

-5. A ‘Details of Compliance’ outlining how Standard Bank has met the terms of the DPA will be published on the SFO’s website.
+5. A ‘Details of Compliance’ outlining how Standard Bank has met the terms of the DPA is available here.